 Iron deficiency, as the name suggests, is a state of not consuming sufficient iron in the diet.
-Iron is a mineral that is found in various foods and plays a key role in helping to form proper red blood cells, which then transport oxygen to the tissues in the body.
+Iron is a mineral that is found in various foods.
+It plays a key role in helping to form proper red blood cells, which then transport oxygen to the tissues in the body.

-When you aren’t getting enough iron, you aren’t producing adequate red blood cells and as such, oxygen delivery can be hampered.
+When you aren’t getting enough iron, you aren’t producing adequate red blood cells.
+As a result, oxygen delivery can be hampered.

 What Are The Symptoms Of Iron Deficiency?

 First, it means fatigue.
 Those who are deficient in iron will often find that their muscular endurance is incredibly low.
 Their endurance levels may be so low that they may not be able to work out as they used to.

 Iron deficiency in athletes can also result in poor muscular strength.
 Oxygen is needed while exercising at an increased rate.
 When your red blood cells don’t deliver enough oxygen, you are going to see problems.

 Finally, you might also notice that your recovery between sessions has decreased.
 It might take you longer to bounce back after each workout.
 This can make it harder to keep up with your regular training sessions.

 In more serious cases, iron deficiency can also result in dizziness and/or a lack of ability to focus.
 This can become quite dangerous for athletes participating in intense physical activity.